 Artemy’s music education began at the age of five, and his first compositions followed about a year later.
 Artemy worked under the supervision of his first teachers Larysa Skyban — a classical piano pedagogue from Ukraine, and David Dzubinski — jazz pianist and composer.
 Artemy continued his education with Dr. Pavel Gintov — a classical pianist, William Komaiko — jazz and classical pianist and Dr. Steven Sacco — an American composer.
 Currently he works with composer Dr. Jared Miler and is part of New York Youth Symphony.

-Artemy is currently a freshman at Special Music School and was a Composition Honors student at the Mannes School of Music for 3 years before that.
+Artemy is currently a sophomore at Special Music School and was a Composition Honors student at the Mannes School of Music for 3 years before that.
 See the Mentions page for details of his musical achievements.